microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 npm link typescript
 ```

-You will also need the node definition file for some of these samples.
+You will also need the Node.js declaration files for some of these samples.
-To acquire the definition file, run:
+To acquire the declaration files, run:

 ```sh
 npm install -D @types/node